isomerpages/moe-yishunpri/announcements/moe-kindergarten/_posts/2026-02-15-post-MK Open House 2026.md

 A strong start you can count on.

-To register, please scan the QR code below or click [here](https://mkyishun-openhouse2026.app.entry.gov.sg/form/eec5e5db-60ed-4fad-8f04-e5f3f52948bb).
+To register, please scan the QR code below or click <a href="https://mkyishun-openhouse2026.app.entry.gov.sg/form/eec5e5db-60ed-4fad-8f04-e5f3f52948bb" target="_blank">here</a>.

 We look forward to welcoming you and your family.